 Hot rolled round bar is a strong, tough, ductile, formable and weldable steel material that can be used for numerous types of applications.
 It also provides a rougher surface and can be easily shaped and formed.
-HR steel round bar is generally easy to drill and form while maintaining excellent mechanical properties.
+HR steel round bar stock is generally easy to drill and form while maintaining excellent mechanical properties.
 It is also characterized by its unique radius corners, compared to the sharp corners of cold rolled steel.
 It also maintains very good mechanical properties and is easy to fabricate.

 At Industrial Metal Supply Co., we stock three different types of hot rolled steel bar material including 1018, 12L14 and 4140.
 Contact us for more information regarding our hot rolled round bar material, or request a quote for further pricing details today.
 We are your premier hot rolled steel round bar suppliers.